unChaz/sci-fi-5e/srd/classes/sorcerer.md

 ##### Techcasting Ability

-Charisma + Will is your Techcasting ability for your sorcerer spells, since the power of your magic relies on your ability to project your will into the world.
+Charisma + Will is your Techcasting ability for your sorcerer spells, since the power of your tek relies on your ability to project your will into the world.
 You use your Charisma whenever a spell refers to your Techcasting ability.
 In addition, you use your Charisma modifier when setting the saving throw DC for a sorcerer spell you cast and when making an attack roll with one.

 **Spell save DC** = 8 + your proficiency bonus + your Charisma modifier + your Will modifier